fluidjeel/traffic-light-2025/Master_prompt.md

 project_runbook_operational_guide.md: This document will explain the standard operating procedure for running the entire research pipeline, from data acquisition to analysis.

-Core Benchmark & Simulator Scripts: Finally, review the source code of the key scripts.
+Core Benchmark & Simulator Scripts: Finally, review the source code of the key scripts to understand the implementation details.

 benchmark_generator_htf.py (The biased, theoretical model)

 htf_simulator_advanced.py (The new, state-of-the-art, bias-free simulator)

+simulator_daily_hybrid.py (The final, corrected version of the daily simulator)

 Section 2: High-Level Project Goal & Philosophy
 2.1.
 Goal